 We’ve pulled together the top queries people have about uploading their Live Photos to Instagram to kick things off.

 - Can you post a Live Photo on Instagram?

 The short and simple answer is yes.
 We’re going to dig into this in more detail later on, so stay tuned for a down and dirty guide.

 - Can you turn a Live Photo into a GIF?

 Again, the short and simple answer is yes.
-Instagram released its extremely popular “Boomerang” feature back in 2015 which is all you need to turn your Live Photos into GIFs.
-We’ll show you how in a mo.
+Instagram released its extremely popular “Boomerang” feature back in 2015 which is how to turn your Live Photos into GIFs.
+We’ll show you how in a moment.

 - Can you save a Live Photo as a video?

 This is trickier than turning your Live Photo into a GIF, but you can use an app like Lively to do this.
 Simply convert your picture into a video via the in-app features and then upload to Instagram as normal.

 - Can you make a Live Photo a Boomerang?

 Absolutely, 100% yes!
 This is one of the best ways to get your Live Photo onto Instagram, so we’ll run through how you can do that.